 For bulk orders of 10 or more books (to the same address) at £6 per copy + postage costs, please email Helen at firstname.lastname@example.org.

 If you bought a copy of the first edition, you can download Chapter 15 (on diversities and equalities) included in the second edition here (scroll to bottom of the page).

 A recording of the launch (discussion between Play is the Way authors) is available here.
-We’re also thrilled to announce that Play is the Way was one of the Books of the Year 2020, in the Scottish Review!
-In July 2021, we also heard that Play is the Way was shortlisted for the Nursery World Professional Book Award 2021.
+We’re also thrilled to announce that Play is the Way was named one of the Books of the Year 2020 in the Scottish Review!
+In July 2021, it was shortlisted for the Nursery World Professional Book Award 2021.

 A crowd-funding campaign in December 2020 raised enough money to send a copy of Play is the Way to every MSP and Director of Education in Scotland.
 Quite a few MSPs must have read it because on 9-3-21, there was a debate in the Scottish parliament on the possibility of introducing a kindergarten stage for three- to seven-year-olds.
 See the recording here.

-In February 2021 we started a Play is the Way Book Group, which has proved very popular.
-Find out about future meetings and see recordings of past ones here.
+In February 2021 we started a Play is the Way Book Group, which proved very popular.
+Recordings of the nine meetings can be found here.

 WHAT PEOPLE ARE SAYING ABOUT PLAY IS THE WAY